leon1219/covid19_vaccine/README.md

 This dataset is the CDC estimated vaccine hesitancy based on the data collected by the CDC from March 3 to 15, 2021.
 Specific explanations to the estimated vaccine hesitancy is listed here: https://data.cdc.gov/stories/s/Vaccine-Hesitancy-for-COVID-19/cnd2-a6zw/.

 5  VAI_county_user30.xlsx\
-Our study explores the effect of sample size on the computed correlation between the index and county-level vaccination rates.
+This study explores the effect of sample size on the computed correlation between the index and county-level vaccination rates.
 The correlation analysis suggests that correlations stabilized when only considering counties for which data was available from at least 30 users.
 This file shows the county-level data with at least 30 users from a county.

 6  correlation_county_users.xlsx\
 This dataset shows the change in correlation with number of users and the vaccination rate in a county.
 The change in correlation with number of users in a county was based on two scenarios: (1) using all the data in the study period, and (2) using data after the first vaccine distribution.